 Even if you feel like you have everything under control, there is a chance that your software project is failing.
-Most projects fail due to lack of organization structure, budget overruns, and simply bad quality.
+Most software project fail due to lack of organization structure, budget overruns, and simply bad quality.
 You would be aware of those issues, wouldn’t you?

 What happens when everything seems alright, when things are looking up, but your project doesn’t have a specific goal?
 We’ll tell you what will happen – it will fail.